CategoriesArchitecture Tourism

 • Regular Maintenance: Continuous upkeep includes cleaning, repairs, and structural assessments to preserve both aesthetic beauty and functional safety for worshippers and tourists.

-These efforts ensure that the Badshahi Mosque remains a living monument, retaining its splendor for future generations while accommodating thousands of visitors annually.
+These efforts ensure that the Badshahi Mosque Lahore remains a living monument, retaining its splendor for future generations while accommodating thousands of visitors annually.

 FAQs